What Is a Payday Loan?

 The Common Traits Of PayDay Loans

-While there aren’t many types of payday loans per se, almost all payday loans have a couple of things in common.
+While there aren’t many types of payday loans per se, almost all have a couple of things in common.
 Payday loans are:

 • Expensive